woutkolkman/fivepebblespong/BUILD.md

 Follow the "standard fork -> clone -> edit -> pull request workflow": https://github.com/firstcontributions/first-contributions

 You're free to add games!
 You can add games by creating a class that inherits FPGame, and adding an object to GetNewFPGame() in FivePebblesPong.cs.
 The mod needs testing for multiplayer.
-Maybe stuff falls out of sync, but this is unknown.
+Objects may fall out of sync, but this is unknown.
 The base game 5P mostly focusses on one player anyway.

 Stuff that may need improvements are:
-- Better dialogue, something that 5P could really say.
+- Better dialogue, something more 5P like.
-- Improved AI, more human like or complex.
 - Improved ball/paddle collision.
-- Translations?
-And a way of applying those.
-- Maybe better code structure or folder hierarchy.
 - Multiplayer support?
 - Your own improvements (with your explanation and reason).

 If your additions need extra files or assets, please propose a system for users to easily add these files to Rain World for your additions to work.
-The current graphics are generated via code and saved in "\Rain World\Assets\Futile\Resources\Illustrations\", where the game can load them.
+Currently graphics are generated via code.